-Licence number 309726 Licence holder Genea Limited Licence title Use of excess ART embryos for training in an alternate biopsy method (day five hatch and biopsy) Progress of licensed Since the issue of the licence in June 2019 the consent process has been initiated. activity to date At this time licensed activity has not commenced due the restrictions that COVID-19 has had on staff sharing workspaces, impacting training.
+Licence number 309726 Licence holder Genea Limited Licence title Use of excess ART embryos for training in an alternate biopsy method (day five hatch and biopsy) Progress of licensed Since the issue of the licence in June 2019 the consent process has been initiated. activity to date Licensed activity did not commence due to the restrictions that COVID has had on staff sharing workspaces, impacting training.
+This licence is now due for closure on 5 December 2022.